nikitabakshi/SeleniumJavaTestProject/README.md

 Framework OverView :

 I have used Selenium , Core Java , Allure Reports , Testng as a framework , log 4j for logging and Page Object Model as a design pattern.
+Parallel execution of test cases is also supported in this framework.

 Execution steps :